bNobo/needabreak/readme.md

 ## Installation

+You can install the latest version from the Microsoft Store : https://www.microsoft.com/store/productId/9NCXSKHB9318

-If you just want to install and enjoy the latest version of the application, you can download the setup from [here](https://bnobo.github.io/needabreak/NeedABreak/publish/setup.exe).
+If you prefer, you can download the version you want to install from the [Releases page](https://github.com/bNobo/needabreak/releases)

-> Note that you will have a big red warning from the UAC during installation because the installer is not digitally signed.
+> Starting with version 3.x you'll need Windows 10 minimum.
+If you have an older system, you should download a previous version from the Releases page.
+The latest version before 3.x was 2.3.
+Please note that previous versions won't benefit from new functionnalities and security updates.
+You should upgrade your system to benefit from the latest version.

 ## Get started

-The project is a WPF application targeting .Net Framework 4.8.
+The project is a WPF application targeting .Net 8.
 All you need is a copy of Visual Studio Community in order to build it.
 Once started, the application creates a coffee cup icon in the task bar to manifest its presence and permits user to interact with it.
 Just click on the coffee cup to open the application menu.

 ## Contribute

 I'm sure this application could be improved in many ways and I would be happy to receive some help in doing so.
-If you want to contribute to this project, please go to https://github.com/bNobo/needabreak and read [contributing.md](https://github.com/bNobo/needabreak/blob/root/contributing.md) file.
+If you want to contribute to this project, please read [contributing.md](contributing.md) file.

 Every kind of contribution is welcome, it includes, but is not limited to:
 * Add new functionalities